Berserker-PD/amplicon-analysis/amp_seq/READ.md

 ### Complete pipeline for meta-barcoding analysis ###
 ################################################################################

-#Pleae ensure you have the following packages installed before commencing#
+#Please ensure you have the following packages installed before commencing#

 library(dada2)
 library(ggplot2)